Top Banana (Arrested Development): Production

 "Top Banana" was written by series creator Mitchell Hurwitz and co-executive producer John Levenstein, and was directed by producer Anthony Russo.
 It was Hurwitz's second writing credit for the series, and Levenstein's first.
 It was the first episode of the ordered season to be filmed following "Pilot".

 A major focus of the episode is on the Bluth family's banana stand.
 The stand is based on a cookie stand that Hurtwiz and his brother ran when they were younger.
 It was titled The Chipyard, and was built out of an abandoned taco stand in Newport Beach, California.
 As of 2011, The Chipyard was still being run by Hurwitz's father, Mark.
 "Top Banana" was first released on home video in the United States on October 19, 2004 in the Complete First Season DVD box set.

-Analysis and legacy
+Themes and analysis

-"Top Banana" has been called an expansion on the ideas of "Pilot", with Vulture reviewer Brian Tallerico writing "If the pilot set the foundation, [this episode] built the house".
+"Top Banana" has been called an expansion on the ideas of "Pilot", with Vulture reviewer Brian Tallerico writing, "If the pilot set the foundation, [this episode] built the house".
 Gob's defiance of Michael's wishes by throwing the letter into the ocean has been described as him showing his weakness and faults; he wishes to be taken as a professional but is still "Vain, gullible, [and] lazy".
 Gob's anti-professionalism attitude has been contrasted to Aristotle's "account of professional excellence" by author William Irwin, with Gob being the "antithesis of the competent modern illusionist".
 Critic Rebecca Rosén of Flipscreen noted the episode's theme of living up to expectations, citing Tobias' dream of becoming an actor, and failure to do so, as an example of this.